5/1/2025

 speaker

-Analyst, Raymond James
+Raymond James

 I guess, firstly, I want to go back to Bridget.
 Looks like the business, as you guys were talking about, is off to a great start.
 Can you help us understand a little bit of the seasonality of this business?
-You mentioned tax refunds need less liquidity, but the EBITDA for two months was pretty good.
+You know, you mentioned tax refunds need less liquidity.
+But the EBITDA for two months was pretty good.
 Just kind of asking in the context, if we take this two-month rate and even look at it at the changes in guide to account for the accounting differences, it still looks like the business is off to a very good start.
 So is there some seasonality we need to keep in mind as tax refunds roll off or different things like that?

 speaker

-Danny Cudham
+Tammy Cudham

 speaker

-Analyst, Raymond James
+Raymond James

 speaker

-Mitch Fadal
+Mitch Fidel

 speaker

-Analyst, Raymond James
+Raymond James

 speaker

-Jeff Chesnett
+Jeff Chestnut

 Thanks a lot, Bobby.
 Appreciate it.